Hermotimos/rpg_hub/README.md

 ## Content

 Listed as per site logic, not alphabetically:
+### home app
+In development.
+In future will contain a random selection of pictures of places and people known to the authenticated user.
 ### users app
 User authorization, additional Profile model as an overlay for User model.
 Differentiates profiles into 5 categories resulting in different permissions scope (full permissions for 'game master' type of profile, restricted permissions for the rest).
 ### characters app